wireapp/wire-server/docs/src/how-to/administrate/minio.rst

 For more information, please refer to the *Credentials* section in the `official documentation <https://docs.min.io/docs/minio-server-configuration-guide.html>`__.

+.. _check-the-health-of-a-minio-node:

 Check the health of a MinIO node
 ================================

-This is the procedure to check a minio node's health.
+This is the procedure to check a minio node's health

 First log into the minio server